Custom Fields in WP Full Pay Forms

 What metadata is sent to Stripe

-Supported text custom field values are stored as Stripe metadata on the transaction.
+Interactive custom field values are stored as Stripe metadata on the transaction.
+Display-only HTML content is not submitted and is not stored as metadata.

 Where you find metadata depends on the form type: